Alignment

 5. Start your experiment.

 We have already seen that it is important to align the SEM, CL system, and sample to within only a few micrometers.
 This sounds challenging enough, even before considering that you cannot directly observe the focal point of the collection mirror.
 The collection mirror of a CL system is designed with an aperture to allow the electron beam to reach the sample.
 Thus, the CL mirror's focal point is approximately at the center of the aperture.
-However, the exact location depends not only on the accuracy of the mirror itself but also the alignment of the SEM’s electron beam.
-When the SEM’s accelerating voltage is changed, the electron beam axis can shift, causing an apparent translation to the mirror’s position and, if the optical axis of the SEM is not perpendicular, an apparent shift in the position of the focal point within the aperture.
+However, the exact location depends not only on the accuracy of the mirror itself but also on the alignment of the SEM's electron beam.
+When the SEM's accelerating voltage changes, the electron beam axis can shift, causing an apparent translation to the mirror's position and, if the optical axis of the SEM is not perpendicular, an apparent shift in the position of the focal point within the aperture.

-Monarc MonoCL™/ChromaCL™ Vulcan™
+Monarc MonoCL™/ChromaCL™ Vulcan®

 Schematic ray diagram

 As we have seen, optical alignment is critical to collect optimal results (sharpest images or spectra or during the shortest acquisition time).
 In the following section, a simplified ray-trace diagram helps explain why alignment is so critical to many of the basic modes of operation of a CL system.
-One consequence of employing a collection mirror is that the alignment of the sample, the electron beam of the SEM, and the CL system become very important.
+One consequence of employing a collection mirror is that the alignment of the sample, the electron beam of the SEM, and the CL system becomes very important.
 Consider the simplified schematic of a CL detector shown below:

 One can assume that light emerges from the sample at the location of the electron beam.
 If the sample and CL system are aligned well (blue lines), the light reflects from the collection mirror in a collimated ray bundle.
-For instance, the light rays travel in parallel to transfer optics (a generalized term for the lenses, mirrors or optical fibers used in the optical design).
+For instance, the light rays travel parallel to transfer optics (a generalized term for the lenses, mirrors, or optical fibers used in the optical design).
 This transforms the ray bundle into a format suitable for the downstream analysis hardware.
 If the two systems are not aligned well around the CL system's focal point (red lines), the ray bundle no longer travels through the optical system in the intended manner, and few photons reach the downstream analysis hardware.
-This is even more critical when the light bundle must travel through an aperture, e.g., the entrance slit to a spectrograph prior to reaching the detector.
+This is even more critical when the light bundle must travel through an aperture, e.g., the entrance slit to a spectrograph, before reaching the detector.
 This has some important consequences:

 • High fluence only when the sample is located at the CL system's focal point